Biodiesel Benefits and Considerations

 Safety

 Biodiesel in its pure, unblended form causes far less damage than petroleum diesel if spilled or released to the environment.
 It is safer than petroleum diesel because it is less combustible.
 The flashpoint for biodiesel is higher than 130°C, compared with about 52°C for petroleum diesel.
 Biodiesel is safe to handle, store, and transport.
-For additional guidance on handling, storing, and transporting biodiesel, reference the Biodiesel Handling and Use Guide (Fifth Edition).
+For additional guidance on handling, storing, and transporting biodiesel, reference the Biodiesel Handling and Use Guide (Sixth Edition).